An-n-nie/BankChurnKaggle/README.md

 #### Data Visualization
 * There were some class imbalance found between the signal and background variables.
-* Out of all of the numerical features, Age seem to be a good separator for the siggnal and bakcground rates.
+* Out of all of the numerical features, age seem to be a good separator for the signal and background rates.

 ### Problem Formulation